 Both Drifters and BRUVs have been designed to be scientifically productive and efficient while minimally invasive to the environment.

-SeaKeepers is now working in conjunction with Cuba Concierge Yachting for all Cultural and Logistical needs.
+SeaKeepers works in conjunction with Cuba Concierge Yachting or Cuba VIP Yachts for all Cultural and Logistical needs.
 If you are interested in visiting Cuba under the SeaKeepers E3 Cuba Experience Program, please contact Maria Romeu and Sarah Hernandez.

 Maria Romeu | Cuba Concierge Yachting